 The Albuquerque Rose Garden was also featured in the American Rose Society’s January magazine.
 Great article by Bill Farmer, Debbie Butcher and Claudia Bonnett.
 Click here to open the pdf.

 The American Rose Society, founded in 1892, exists to promote the culture and appreciation of the rose, through education and research

 to members, to local rose societies and their members, and to the public.

-For more information about the Santa Fe Rose Society, call Jack Ortega at email@example.com or call him at (505) 670-5821 or email him at : SFfirstname.lastname@example.org
+For more information about the Santa Fe Rose Society, email Jack Ortega at email@example.com or call him at (505) 670-5821.

 The Pacific Southwest District of the American Rose Society includes links to all its affiliate local rose societies and information on growing roses.